 step 4: Flour your rolling pin and roll the pastry onto the rolling pin.
 Now place the tin alongside the rolling pin and gently roll your pastry into the tin, being careful to not cut the edges if at all possible.
 Don’t worry if you do as you can always patch them.

 step 5: Turn the edges in and then start pressing the pastry into the tin to make sure it is a snug fit.

 step 6: To make sure the pastry does not lift I use the back of my muddler to press the edges down properly.
 You can use the back of your rolling pin if the size is suitable.
 Once this is done, the pasty goes back into the fridge.

 step 7: I then use a table fork to prick the bottom of the pastry

 step 8: Now place the baking paper into the tin (I cut it round to make it easier) and place your baking beans on top.
 If you don’t have baking beans you can use dry beans or rice.
 Just save them after you have used them for the next time you make pastry.

 step 9: I place the pastry tin onto a baking tin to make it easier to handle and to make sure I don’t pop the loose bottom out by mistake.
 After 15 minutes of baking the baking beans are removed and the tart is baked for a further 5 minutes.

-step 10: Last but not least, as soon as I take the pastry out of the oven I use a brush to brush on an egg wash.
-This seals the pastry and it can now be filled with what ever you want to make for your tart flavour.
+step 10: Last but not least, as soon as I take the yoghurt pastry out of the oven I use a brush to brush on an egg wash.
+This seals the pastry and it can now be filled with whatever you want to make for your tart flavour.

 - 1 egg yolk beaten with 5mls water

-- Place the flour, butter and sugar into a food processor and process on a low speed until the flour resembles bread crumbs
+- Place the flour, butter and fructose into a food processor and process on a low speed until the flour resembles bread crumbs

 - Add the yoghurt and process until the dough comes together